Your Access to the Exclusive

 • Who takes care of the painting maintenance?

-The PCC delegates all painting maintenance such as insurance, storage, transportation, etc. to Partasio for the duration of the holding period.
+The PCC, as the owner of the paintings, delegates the ongoing maintenance tasks, such as insurance, storage, and transportation, to Partasio for the duration of the holding period.

 • Do I know what paintings are included in the portfolio I invested in?